 Imagine it’s Halloween in the UK or the US, and you’ll be picturing something close to what Easter traditions look like in Sweden.

-Children dress up in old clothes to represent Easter witches, walking around their neighbourhoods exchanging artwork for sweet treats.
+Children dress up in old clothes to represent Easter witches, walking around their neighborhoods exchanging artwork for sweet treats.

 It’s a tradition dating back to an old folktale about witches who would fly to a German mountain to cavort with Satan on the Thursday before Easter.
 When the witches were said to return, Swedes would light bonfires in an effort to scare the witches away.